 If there’s no noise isolation how it will benefit people with tinnitus?

-The ideology of those headphones revolves around using the bone conduction system to send music through the ear canal, without blocking them outright, meaning the sound won’t be boomy and high, it will feel like nice slow background music, perfect for tinnitus.
+The ideology of those bone conduction headphones revolves around using the bone conduction system to send music through the ear canal, directly to the inner ear without blocking them outright, meaning the sound won’t be boomy and high, it will feel like nice slow background music, perfect for tinnitus.

 Their uncanny design doesn’t mean they are not comfortable, they weigh only 25 grams and can easily fit in your palm, making them quite light and easy on the head.

 They are available in blue eclipse color, cosmic black, lunar grey, and solar red.
-They are made of a silicone material that looks quite nice and has that smooth feeling, rated IP67 for dust and water resistance, meaning it can easily survive up to 1 meter of water for at least 30 mins.
+These bone conduction headphones for tinnitus are made of a silicone material that looks quite nice and has that smooth feeling, rated IP67 for dust and water resistance, meaning it can easily survive up to 1 meter of water for at least 30 mins.

 I’ll be honest and tell you guys that sound quality wise they are not the best, I mean not just the Aeropex but the bone conduction headphones in general.
 Which is something you should expect.
 Still, there’s nothing awful or fault at their sound quality, they provide good background music with crisp clear vocals.